 As an artist it is difficult to spend as much time researching as we might wish to when we have to spend so much time on our own work.
 It is possible to get lost for years at a time in the private world of your own studio.
 So I am quite certain there are many, many other artists I have yet to discover.
 My project, The International Museum of Collage, Assemblage and Construction is my attempt to keep up with who is out there working.
 Meanwhile I keep on working, synthesizing and recomposing the world on paper and canvas and in objects.

 Matthew Rose is an artist and writer based in Paris.
-His most recent project is A Book About Death SEE: http://abookaboutdeath.blogspot.com for details.
+Check out his Instagram Page for all the latest.